argonjs/design-tools/_concepts/overview.md

 permalink: /concepts/overview/
 ---

-This page should also describe the situation with various browsers and Argon.
+This page should describe the situation with various browsers and Argon.

 On this page, we provide a brief overview of the design of *argon.js*, introducing some of the terminology and concepts used by the framework.
 A more detailed overview can be found in the documentation for [argonjs itself]()